aelmosalamy/elmosalamy-blog/content/posts/Apexsurvive Writeup (HTB Cyber Apocalypse 2024)/index.md

 toc: true
 ---
 ## Chapter 0: Introduction
 Hey there👋.
-I am **Adham Elmosalamy**, a Computer Engineering student, and in this post I will walk you through my solution of **Apexsurvive**, a beautiful challenge that costed me three days of research, experimentation and sweat to take down.
+I am **Adham Elmosalamy**, a Computer Engineering student, and in this post I will walk you through my solution of **Apexsurvive** from Hack The Box 2024 Cyber Apocalypse CTF, a beautiful challenge that costed me three days of research, experimentation and sweat to take down.

 This is a beginner-friendly writeup where I explain how web challenges like this could be approached: going over methodology, mindset and research.